Manage Purchase Orders With Square for Retail

 To set unit cost with Stock Received:

-Go to Items & Orders > Items on your online Square Dashboard.
+Go to Items and Orders > Items on your online Square Dashboard.

 Search and select an inventory item to adjust.